Conditions Beta-Ketothiolase Deficiency

 BKT is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for BKT, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with BKT is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Beta-ketothiolase deficiency
+Support for Beta-Ketothiolase Deficiency

 Support groups can help connect families who have a child or other family member affected with beta-ketothiolase deficiency with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with beta-ketothiolase deficiency (BKT) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.